bridgecrewio/terraform-provider-bridgecrew/docs/resources/complex_policy.md

 - **benchmarks** (Block Set, Max: 1) This associates the check to one or many compliance frameworks. (see [below for nested schema](#nestedblock--benchmarks))
 - **conditionquery** (Block Set, Max: 1) The actual query. (see [below for nested schema](#nestedblock--conditionquery))
+- **guidelines** (String) A detailed description helps you understand why the check was written and should include details on how to fix the violation.
+The field must more than 50 chars in it, to encourage detail.
 - **last_updated** (String)

 ### Read-Only